A counter-example to the probabilistic universal graph conjecture via randomized communication complexity: Proof of

-Now suppose that every $a \times b$ submatrix $F$ of $M$ contains a row or a column with at most two $1$'s.
-We will show that in this case, every such $F$ corresponds to the biadjacency matrix of a disjoint union of two bipartite graphs that are both forests.
-Consider a row (or a column) with at most two $1$'s, and let $e_1$ and $e_2$ be the edges corresponding to these (at most) two entries.
-Removing this row from $F$ will result in a smaller submatrix, which by induction hypothesis, can be written as the union of two forests $\cF_1$ and $\cF_2$.
-Now $F$ can be decomposed into the union of two forests $\cF_1 \cup \{e_1\}$ and $\cF_2 \cup \{e_2\}$.
+Now suppose that every $a \times b$ submatrix $F$ of $M$ contains a row or a column with at most four $1$'s.
+We will show by induction on $a,b$ that in this case, every such $F$ corresponds to the biadjacency matrix of a disjoint union of four bipartite graphs that are all forests.
+The base case of $a,b\leq 2$ is trivial.
+Consider a row (or a column) with at most four $1$'s, and let $e_1, e_2, e_3, e_4$ be the edges corresponding to these (at most) four entries.
+Removing this row from $F$ will result in a smaller submatrix, which by induction hypothesis, can be written as the union of four forests $\cF_1, \cF_2, \cF_3, \cF_4$.
+Now $F$ can be decomposed into the union of four forests $\cF_i\cup \{e_i\}$ for $i\in [4]$.

 The bound $\RR(F)=O(1)$ follows by first observing that each forest is an edge-disjoint union of two graphs, each a vertex-disjoint union of stars.
 Hence, it suffices to show that the biadjacency matrix of any vertex-disjoint union of stars has $O(1)$ randomized communication complexity.
-Suppose that $G$ is a union of vertex-disjoint stars $S_1,\ldots, S_k$.
-Alice receives $u\in V(G)$ and Bob receives $v\in V(G)$, and they want to decide whether $(u,v)\in E(G)$, which is equivalent to whether $u$ and $v$ belong to the same star.
+Suppose that $G$ is a union of vertex-disjoint stars $S_1,\ldots, S_k$, with a bipartition $(U,V)$.
+Alice receives $u\in U$ and Bob receives $v\in V$, and they want to decide whether $(u,v)\in E(G)$, which is equivalent to whether $u$ and $v$ belong to the same star.
 To solve this problem, Alice maps her input $u$ to the index $i$ such that $u \in S_i$.
 Similarly, Bob maps $v$ to $j$ such that $v \in S_j$.
 Now they can use the randomized communication protocol for $\I_k$ to check whether $i=j$.
 This verifies (ii).

-Finally, note that if $F$ is a union of two forests, then replacing a row of $F$ with an all-zero row will not violate this property.
+Finally, note that if $F$ is a union of four forests, then replacing a row of $F$ with an all-zero row will not violate this property. {colorlinks={true},linkcolor={blue},citecolor=blue}